devagrawal09/solid-game-of-life/README.md

 - **State Management**: Efficient updates using SolidJS stores and reconciliation
 - **Grid Size**: 50x50 cells with customizable visualization
 - **Performance**: Optimized with incremental updates instead of full grid transfers
+- **Communication**: Uses HTTP streaming for real-time updates (can be easily modified to use Server-Sent Events)
+  - No WebSocket dependency required
+  - Server streams updates using async generators
+  - Client efficiently processes the streamed updates
+  - Easily adaptable to SSE for broader browser support

 ## Game Rules